Installing the Chainweaver software

 Select “Add New Account” and the new account will immediately be added to your wallet.

-Create Vanity Account (advanced): This is where you can choose a unique account name which will be different from the account’s public key.
-Creating a vanity account necessitates a transaction, so you will need funds in some existing account in order to pay the required gas.
+Create Vanity Account (advanced): This is where you choose a unique account name which will be different from the account’s public key.

 To create a vanity account, select “Add Account” from the tool bar in the Wallet section.